-University Center, Room 319; 540/654-1044
+University Center, Room 319: 540/654-1044

-Named for civil rights leader and UMW Distinguished Professor of History and American Studies James Farmer, the Center welcomes students from all ethnic and cultural backgrounds.
+Named for civil rights leader and UMW Distinguished Professor of History a American Studies James Farmer, the Center welcomes students from all ethniand cultural backgrounds.
 The Center's most important goal is to enhance students' educational experiences at UMW by increasing awareness and knowledge of diversity issues that impact the individual and the community; these include cultural, religious, sexual orientation, gender, intellectual, and social interests.

 The James Farmer Multicultural Center specifically focuses on the academic and social wellbeing of under-represented students through programming, mentoring, and leadership opportunities.
 While inclusion is a goal for all University organizations, several specific interest groups on campus assist in promoting diversity within the University community and offer programs and resources that foster an awareness and understanding of cultural differences.
 The Center offers a variety of cultural programming including the highly respected Cultural Awareness Series.
 The series culminates with the spring Multicultural Fair, which attracts huge crowds to campus.
+They also sponsor a number of social justice initiatives to provide students experiential opportunities to expand their knowledge and engagement in social justice issues and activities.
+In addition, the Center implements the Resources Inspiring Student Excellence (RISE) Program which is designed to provide a connection for first-year students, particularly underrepresented students, in their transition to UMW.